Reading Time: 5 minutes

 Three simple rules to set and achieve your goals

-2. Set only up to 3 major goals at a time.
-If you complete one goal add a new one but don’t have more than 3 at any given time.
+2. Set only up to three goals at a time.
+If you complete one goal, add a new one but don’t have more than 3 at any given time.
 If your goals have sub-goals and actionable steps apply the same concept, work on 3 sub-goals or actionable steps at a time.
-Once you complete one add another.
+Once you complete one, add another.
 Think: Focus

 3. Work on your goals consistently.
-It’s better to work on your goal a little everyday than a lot every now and then.
+It’s better to work on your goal a little every day than a lot now and then.
 Think: Habits

 4. Fail-Proof your goals.
 Eventually, we’ll get off track, it happens.
 What’s important is to plan for it and be ready to get back in line.
 Think: Prevention, Reaction, Recovery.